You already know LinkedIn networking can help you build great connections.

 Once you are done with your group, start promoting it extensively and device a promotion strategy for your group to engage your audience.

 Summing it all up

-LinkedIn in itself is a great tool to generate leads for your recruitment business.
+recruiting on LinkedIn is nowadays the best thing to do as LinkedIn in itself is a great tool to generate leads for your recruitment business.
 However, additional features like LinkedIn groups, Advertisements, Sales Navigator, and more make it much more effective when it comes to lead generation.

 If you want to step up your business networking game, then also LinkedIn can prove to be amazing.
 You just need a few tricks and tips to get started.
 Want to get LinkedIn hacks to step up your LinkedIn networking game?
 Read here: 14 LinkedIn Hacks for Pro-level Business Networking